 TouchControl Server for Windows is provided as a compressed (.zip) file containing the product installation files.
-Once downloaded, simply open the compressed folder and run setup.exe to install TouchControl Server.
+Once downloaded, simply open the compressed folder and run the Windows installer file to install TouchControl Server.
 This server will notify you when a new version is available, if you have that option enabled (default).
 If not, please check back here often for new versions.

 TouchControl Server for macOS is available from the Mac App Store.